mariokernich/odapu-abap/README.md

 For more details, visit the [abapgit documentation](https://docs.abapgit.org/).

+Afterwards assign role **ZODPU** to your SAP user and start Fiori Launchpad to use it.

 The source code of the UI5 application can be found here: https://github.com/mariokernich/odapu-ui5

 ## License